kyleoropesa/deduplicator/README.md

 ```

 ### Results
-Here's the benchmark of the function when executed on my machine.
-Here's the spec list
+Here's the benchmark of the function when executed on my two machines.
+Both
+having the same list size of 100,000 and duplicate percentage of 50%

+On Macbook
 ```
 Macbook Pro 2019
 2.8 GHz Quad-Core Intel Core i7